It’s Not Just Chaos and Mayhem, You Know!

 The Bout: The big game.
 Every bout consists of two thirty-minute periods and is packed full of chaotic fun.

 The Jam: Each period is split up into “jams,” which can last up to two minutes.
 Only five players from each team may be on the track at a time.
-One pivot and three blockers from each team make up a pack and may stand anywhere in front of the jam line.
+One pivot and three blockers from each team make up a pack and may stand between the pivot line and the jammer line.
 One jammer from each team lines up behind the jammer line.
 The jam starts when the ref blows the whistle.

 The Score: Scoring begins when the jammers pass the pack for the second time, accruing one point per opposing team member passed legally.
 Blockers play offense and defense simultaneously, blocking the opposing jammer while helping their own jammer score.